rajannnnnnn/Sql-E_COMMERCE_CUSTOMER_CHURN_ANALYSIS/README.md

 1007 54206 2023-04-21 3250
 1008 54838 2023-04-30 1990

-* ) Display the return details along with the customer details of those who have churned and have made complaints.
+b) Display the return details along with the customer details of those who have churned and have made complaints.